vvhitedog/spectavi/README.md

 fundamental models that they rely on in the complexity of the algorithms that are used to do the necessary reconstruction tasks.

 Spectavi's purpose is to elucidate those very models in a minimalistic way.
-It is largely a labor of love and learning, at least at this point.
+It is largely a project of passion and learning, at least at this point.
 As of writing this today, Spectavi is not meant to be competitive with more complete MVG or MVS packages.

 ## Design Philosophy